Search this site

 The teacher turned angrily on him.
-"So this is what you have been learning?"
+"So this is what you are studying?"

 Jagbandhu opened his mouth to offer some kind of explanation but Bishtubabu would have none of it.
-"There is no need for you to pretend to be good student; I have seen enough."
+"There is no need to pretend to be good; I have seen enough."

-Jagbandhu's ears turned a scarlet red in embarrassment, but we revelled at his discomfiture.
+Jagbandhu's ears turned a scarlet red in embarrassment, but we felt happy at his discomfiture.
 We later learned that it was all Dashu's doing.
-He had surreptitiously replaced the grammar book with a similarly covered detective novel in Jagbandhu's bag.
+He had put the detective novel, wrapped in green cover, in Jagbandhu's bag.

 "Is it because you love to gorge on aamsotto?" we asked.

 "That is not the reason.
-I am called when the aamsotto is kept for drying on the roof terrace.
-I just have to go and show my face; no crow in the vicinity dares to steal the aamsotto after that, all of them fly away scared and the aamsotto can be left unguarded."
+I am called when the aamsotto is kept for drying on the roof.
+I just go and show my face; no crow in the vicinity dares to steal the aamsotto after that; all of them fly away scared and the aamsotto can be left unguarded."

-One day Dashu came to school wearing ill-fitting trousers.
-In those days the Indian "dhoti" was the garment of choice, and to see someone coming to school wearing trousers in the English style was a novelty.
-Dashu's trousers were ill-fitting and baggy, and on top of that he had also covered himself in an ill-fitting coat.
+One day Dashu came to school wearing.
+In those days the Indian dhoti was the garment of choice, and to see someone coming to school wearing trousers in the English style was a novelty.
+Dashu's trousers were ill-fitting and baggy, and on top of that, he had also covered himself in an ill-fitting coat.
 It was a comic sight!
 Dashu was aware he was making a spectacle of himself.

 "Why have you come wearing trousers?" we asked him.